CCMS-UCSD/GNPSDocumentation/docs/fbmn-iin.md

 ## Introduction

-The Ion Identity Networking (IIN) workflow complements the [Feature-Based Molecular Networking (FBMN)](featurebasedmolecularnetworking.md) by grouping MS2 spectra not only through similarity of MS2 spectra, but also of MS2 spectra whose precursor ions fulfill the retention time, peak shape, user-defined.
+The **Ion Identity Networking** (IIN) workflow complements the [Feature-Based Molecular Networking (FBMN)](featurebasedmolecularnetworking.md) by grouping MS2 spectra not only through similarity of MS2 spectra, but also of MS2 spectra whose precursor ions fulfill the retention time, peak shape, user-defined.
 It enables the visualization of patterns of ion species and brings together subnetwork from the same molecule to create an ion identity molecular family.
+IIN can be performed with [MZmine](iin-mzmine.md), [XCMS-CAMERA](fbmn-iin-xcms.md), or [MS-DIAL](fbmn-iin-msdial.md).

+## Citations

+This work builds on the efforts of our many colleagues, please cite their work:

+**For IIN**: Schmid et al. In preparation.

+**For FBMN**: Nothias, L.F. et al [Feature-based Molecular Networking in the GNPS Analysis Environment](https://www.biorxiv.org/content/10.1101/812404v1) bioRxiv 812404 (2019).

+**For GNPS**: Wang, M. et al. [Sharing and community curation of mass spectrometry data with Global Natural Products Social Molecular Networking](https://doi.org/10.1038/nbt.3597).
+Nat.
+Biotechnol.
+34, 828–837 (2016).

+And the tools you used to process your data.

 ## Running the IIN workflow